Maria Weiterer: Provenance and early years

 Maria Tebbe was born in Essen, at the heart of the industrial Ruhr region in north-western Germany.
-Her father worked as a book keeper: her mother worked as a midwife.
+Her father worked as a bookkeeper: her mother worked as a midwife.

 She attended school locally between 1906 and 1915, concluding her studies with a half year at a commercially focused "kaufmännisch" school.
 She then took a series of jobs in the private sector before joining, in 1916, the war victim support service of the city council in nearby Bochum.
 In 1918 war ended in military defeat for Germany and a period of social and political turmoil ensued.
 Maria Tebbe married Mathias Weiterer of whom little more is known: their marriage together appears to have been of short duration.
 In 1921 Maria Weiterer joined the recently formed Communist Party and started work, as volunteer, for the "Ruhr-Echo" newspaper in Essen.
 One of her jobs involved working as a typist for Adolf "Lex" Ende.
 She became a member of the women's secretariat with the party's Ruhr regional leadership team ("Bezirksleitung") and later headed up the local branch of the Red Front Struggle League's women's and girls' section ("Rote Frauen und Mädchenbund" / RFMB) till 1927 or 1928.